thegamecracks/theticketbot/README.md

 - `/inbox destination`

-  Route tickets from an inbox to another channel.
+  Route new tickets from an inbox to another channel.

 - `/inbox message`